Active Voice

 Intransitive Verbs

-One of the ways to discover an 'active voice' is to find the verb of the sentence and decide whether it is a transitive or an intransitive verb.
-All the sentences with intransitive verbs are in active voice.
+One way to identify an 'active voice' is to locate the verb in the sentence and determine whether it is a transitive or an intransitive verb.
+All sentences with intransitive verbs are in the active voice.
 Check these examples out for more clarification:

 This perfume